o2346/auditor/configservice/_cavt/README.md

 There are 2 kinds of messages to be transmitted

 - Individual
-  - One message per non-compliant
+  - One message per Noncompliant
 - Summary
-  - Reports number of non-compliants for each Source accounts
+  - Reports number of Noncompliants for each Source accounts

 ### Misc

 - self-imposed posting restraint
-  - Omit reporting Individuals if too many (to be accurate, number of actual non-compliants has exceeded predefined threshold)
+  - Omit reporting Individuals if too many (to be accurate, number of actual Noncompliants has exceeded predefined threshold)
     - Even at such a case, Summary will be transmitted at least.
 So anyway you would be noticed there were many.
-  - Without this restraint, You would receive the same number of messages if there were 1000 or more of non-compliants
+  - Without this restraint, You would receive the same number of messages if there were 1000 or more of Noncompliants
     - Assuming such a behavior is undesirable.
-- Summary will finally be omitted if there was zero non-compliants.
+- Summary will finally be omitted if there was zero Noncompliants.
 Congratulations.

 ## todo for future